 What is the Neuro-alignment Program?

-The Neuro-alignment Program is a drug-free, self-directed initiative designed to reverse limbic system misalignment in the brain and regulate the maladapted stress response often seen in chronic illnesses.
-By blending the principles of neuroplasticity and somatic experiencing, this program addresses conditions such as Chronic Pain, Long Covid, Chronic Fatigue Syndrome, Fibromyalgia, Chronic Lyme Disease, Food Sensitivities, Anxiety, and many other disorders.
+The Neuro-alignment Program (NAP) is a drug-free, self-directed initiative designed to reverse limbic system misalignment in the brain and regulate the maladapted stress response often seen in chronic illnesses.
+By blending the principles of applied neuroplasticity, clinical hypnosis, and somatic psychology, this program supports conditions such as Chronic Pain, Chronic Fatigue Syndrome, Fibromyalgia, and Food Sensitivities.

 How Does the Program Work?